MasoniteFramework/docs/masonite-orm/white-page.md

 "SELECT {limit} {columns} FROM {table} ".format(
     columns="*",
     table="`users`",
     limit="TOP 1"
 )
 #== 'SELECT TOP 1 * FROM `users`'
 ```

 So notice here the abstractions can be changed per each grammar for databases with different SQL structures.
+You just need to change the response of the string returning methods and the structure of the `select_format` methods

 ### Format Strings